Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

   main();                           // Call our whole code as a single function call: main()

   // Todo: should really make this a full p5.js prog with a setup() and draw() that draws something.
+  // Otherwise the clash with str is not important.

 </head>
 <body>Not much of a body, this is a JavaScript example, not HTML</body>